bpratt242/COMP3005_A3_Repository/README.md

 ## Launching and Installiation Instructions

 Creating Database:
-    Copy and paste code from database/students.sql file
+    Copy and paste code from database/students.sql file into Query Tool on PostgreSQL

 Compile and Execute:
 javac PostgreSQLJDBCConnection.java